...

 Guardianship of the Person: In this type of guardianship, the appointed guardian is responsible for making decisions related to the personal well-being and care of the individual.
 This includes choices regarding medical treatment, living arrangements, education, and other aspects of daily life.

 – Guardianship of the Estate: Guardianship of the estate involves decisions related to the individual’s financial matters.
-The guardian is tasked with managing the individual’s assets, paying bills, handling financial transactions, and ensuring the individual’s financial interests are protected.
+The guardian manages the individual’s assets, pays bills, handles financial transactions, and safeguards the individual’s financial interests.

-3. Temporary Guardianship: In certain emergency situations, a temporary guardian may be appointed by the court to make immediate decisions on behalf of the individual.
-This temporary arrangement is put in place until a more permanent guardianship can be established.
+In certain emergency situations, the court may appoint a temporary guardian to make immediate decisions on behalf of the individual.
+This temporary arrangement remains in effect until the court establishes a more permanent guardianship.

-5. Guardian’s Responsibilities: Guardians in Texas have a significant responsibility to act in the best interests of the individual they represent.
-This includes ensuring that the individual’s needs are met, making decisions aligned with their well-being, and safeguarding their rights.
+Guardians in Texas have a significant responsibility to act in the best interests of the individual they represent.
+This involves meeting the individual’s needs, making decisions that support their well-being, and safeguarding their rights.
 The court provides oversight to ensure that guardians fulfill their responsibilities appropriately.

 Guardianship in Texas can be a complex legal process, and it’s crucial to consult with an experienced attorney who specializes in Texas guardianship law to navigate it correctly.
 The overarching goal of guardianship is to ensure that individuals who cannot make decisions for themselves receive proper care and protection while respecting their rights and dignity.